Meghna2528/third-party-integ/README.md

 Third-party-integration

-This is a simple app that displays a simple Razorpay integration.
+This is a simple app that displays a basic Razorpay integration.